jamiemonty/SOCD_Project/index.md

 <img src="https://github.com/jamiemonty/SOCD_Project/blob/main/SOCD%20Project/CLK%20Frequency.png">
 <img src="https://github.com/jamiemonty/SOCD_Project/blob/main/SOCD%20Project/SOCD_Project%20Summary.png">
 ### **Template Code**
 The first Verilog template would be the VGA Sync, the purpose of this is to generate horizontal and vertical sync signals for the VGA Display.
 It also tracks the current position of the display (rows and columns) and indicates if the pixel being displayed is in the resolution.
 For my project the resolution has been set to 640x480.
+Another Verilog module called VGATop is designed to control the VGA output.
+If vid_on, a signal indicating whether the current pixel is within the visable area of the VGA display, is 1 (the pixel is visable) the RGB values for that pixel are passed to the colour outputs.
+If vid_on is 0, the RGB outputs are set to 0.
 Outline the structure and design of the Verilog code templates you were given.
 What do they do?
 Include reference to how a VGA interface works.
 Guideline: 2/3 short paragraphs, consider including screenshot(s).
 ### **Simulation**
 Explain the simulation process.
 Reference any important details, include a well-selected screenshot of the simulation.
 Guideline: 1/2 short paragraphs.